 Three Elements of a Winning Email

 Before we touch on emails, here’s a tip from Adrian that will make your emails work harder for you.
 Build your personal brand on social media and be active on the platform where your target audience spends time.
 LinkedIn is a great place for B2B sales professionals to build relationships and attract new prospects.
 Your personal brand helps to establish trust up front.
 The better your brand, the more potential for success your email outreach can have.
+Maintaining your brand’s authenticity and visibility not only aids in finding email addresses but also sets the stage for more fruitful interactions and engagements.

 Now let’s get down to the three elements of a killer email: structure, mindset, and hook.